GSA-TTS/usagov-benefits-eligibility/content/life-events/loss-of-job-and-low-income.md

 ---
 # yaml front matter here
 title: "Loss of job and low income"
-summary: "There may be benefits available to help you with a recent job loss or is you have low income, including financial help and retraining."
+summary: "There may be benefits available to help you with a recent job loss or if you have low income, including financial help and retraining."
 lede: ""
 secondaryHeadline: "Loss of job and low income benefits"